-Brave Space Training on Abortion & Spirituality
+Brave Space Discussions on Abortion & Spirituality

 For too long, the debate surrounding abortion has been polarized and politicized.
 This interactive training seeks to cut through the noise to help participants assess their values and listen to one another with dignity and respect.
 Through facilitated discussion and activities that foster deeper empathy and understanding, a brave space will be created where diverse views are honored and explored.

 **Ideal for congregations, youth groups, social justice committees, and community conversations.**

 Long before the abortion culture wars, clergy and lay leaders of various faith traditions provided non-judgmental pastoral care for women and couples facing an unintended pregnancy.
 It’s time to reclaim this sacred tradition and practice compassionate care once more.
 Learn how to provide judgment-free emotional and spiritual care to those navigating miscarriage, infertility, abortion, and adoption.

 **Ideal for clergy, seminarians, institutional and denominational groups, and grief support groups.**

 This interactive training helps participants assess their values and communicate more effectively with those of differing beliefs.
 Based on the latest research in moral foundations theory, participants will engage in a variety of exercises to challenge conventional thinking about morality, politics, and religion in a way that speaks to conservatives and liberals alike.